 Each playwright is being asked to put the same pressure and rigor of language as Shakespeare did on his, keeping in mind meter, rhythm, metaphor, image, rhyme, rhetoric and emotional content.
 Our hope is to have 39 unique side-by-side companion translations of Shakespeare’s plays that are both performable and extremely useful reference texts for both classrooms and productions.

 It seems to me that elephants and Shakespeare are each threatened with their own kind of extinction.
 For elephants, it’s extinction in the wild.
-For Shakespeare, it’s extinction of live performance of the plays in Middle English.
+For Shakespeare, it’s extinction of live performance of the plays in their original text.
 I have mixed feelings about “saving” both.

 As sad as it is, one can view confining elephants in zoos and sanctuaries as an insurance policy that may save them from total extinction.
 On the other hand, are elephants in confinement—who at times exhibit unnatural behaviors such as pacing and swaying—really elephants anymore?